 The catacombs in colonial period used to kept the corpses of wealthy and important people.
 In the crypt of the Church of the Triumph is kept a chest containing the ashes of the Inca Garcilaso de la Vega, chronicler and author of ‘Comentarios reales’.

 The Lord of Tremors every Monday holy goes to procession.
 He is nominated lord of the tremors since 1650 when the city of Cusco was shaken by a strong earthquake and in the midst of that telluric movement some cusquenian parishioners took in procession the image and in that way the tremor in the city of Cusco was calming.

+After flying from the capital of Perú, Lima, you will arrive in Cusco.
 The Cathedral is located in the northeast sector of the Main Square of Cusco.
 It is the most important religious monument of the Historic Center of Cusco.

 You can visit the Basilica Cathedral Of Cusco in 3 ways: